lara-juniper/iOS-Python-TCP-Interface/README.md

 For now, Boxes are not yet available publicly, please contact your Juniper SE to add for access
 3. (optional) Install Ansible

-How to install Ansible on MacOS
+How to install Ansible on MacOS:Commands:

 sudo easy_install pip